Idaho inmate becomes 2nd in US to receive gender surgery

 Edmo is scheduled to complete a prison sentence in 2021 for sexually abusing a 15-year-old boy.

-Edmo was born male but identifies as female.
+Edmo identifies as female.
 Prison doctors diagnosed her in 2012 with gender dysphoria, a condition in which the dissonance between a person’s birth gender and the gender with which they identify is significant and hurtful.

-Not all transgender people have gender dysphoria and not all people who have gender dysphoria require gender confirmation surgery.

 A dispute between medical professionals about whether Edmo needed the surgery led to the lawsuit.